-It is also worth mentioning that the traffic convergence when using PBR-opt-mr with h=3 is as fast as that with h=100 as shown in Figures 7(c) and 7(d), although potentials oscillate more frequently until the potential convergence is achieved with h=3 compared to the case of h=100 (Figures 6(c) and 6(d)).
+It is also worth mentioning that the traffic convergence when using PBR-opt-mr with h = 3 is as fast as that with h = 100, as shown in Figure 7(c) and (d), although potentials oscillate more frequently until the potential convergence is achieved with h = 3 compared to the case of h = 100 (Figure 6(c) and (d)).
 This indicates that temporary oscillations of potential values because of approximation errors have little effect on data packet transmissions.

-In this subsection, we have shown that an optimal control by the external controller is effective in wireless sensor networks where the capacity and the energy of each node are limited.
+In this section, we have shown that an optimal control by the external controller is effective in wireless sensor networks where the capacity and energy of each node are limited.
 Moreover, PBR-opt-mr enhanced the convergence speed of potentials with much lower computational cost than PBR-opt.
 That indicates that a reduced-order model reflects the dominant characteristics of the original model.
 It is also worth mentioning that even when some amount of approximation error exists, fast convergence of potentials can be achieved.
 In this evaluation, however, we have assumed that the controller has up-to-date topology information.
-Therefore, in Subsection 5.4 we conduct a simulation experiment where several nodes fail and the controller cannot detect the failures (i.e., the controller provides feedback inputs which lead potentials to converge to values that are not adequate to the network).
+Therefore, in Section 5.4, we conduct a simulation experiment where several nodes fail and the controller cannot detect the failures (i.e., the controller provides feedback inputs that lead potentials to converge to values that are not adequate to the network).

 5.3.
-Scalability of reduced order controller
+Scalability of the Reduced-Order Controller

-Next, we conduct a simulation on a network with 309 nodes including 9 sink nodes in order to reveal the scalability of our proposal in large-scale networks.
-Specifically, we prove that our proposal can facilitate convergence of a self-organizing system with light-weight cost even if the network size is large.
+Next we conduct a simulation on a network with 309 nodes including 9 sink nodes to reveal the scalability of our proposal in large-scale networks.
+Specifically, we prove that our proposal can facilitate convergence of a self-organizing system with lightweight cost even if the network size is large.
 Figure 8 shows the network model that is used in this evaluation.
-In this network model described in Figure 8, every sensor node is within 3 hops from a sink node.
-The number of sensor nodes within 2 hops from a sink node is 271, that is, the external controller observes potentials of 271 sensor nodes in this network.
-In this evaluation, at 10,000 s from the beginning of the simulation, data packet generation rates of sensor nodes are changed to examine the convergence speed of our method similarly to the scenario of the evaluation in Subsection 5.2.
-Data packet generation rates are initially set to be 0.0005 packets/s for sensor nodes in the left half of Figure 8 (illustrated with black dots), and 0.0015 packets/s for sensor nodes in the right half (illustrated with gray dots).
-After traffic changes at 10,000 s, data packet generation rates are increased to 0.0015 packets/s for the left half sensor nodes and decreased to 0.0005 packets/s for the right half nodes.
-The average data generation rate of a node of 0.001 packets/s corresponds to $\bar{f}n = 1$, so before traffic changes the flow rate vector $\mathbf{F} = \begin{bmatrix} \bar{f}1 & \cdots & \bar{f}N \end{bmatrix}^T$ is given by Equation (19) and after the traffic changes, \mathbf{F} is given by Equation (20).
+In this network model described in Figure 8, every sensor node is within three hops from a sink node.
+The number of sensor nodes within two hops from a sink node is 271-that is, the external controller observes potentials of 271 sensor nodes in this network.
+In this evaluation, at 10,000s from the beginning of the simulation, data packet generation rates of sensor nodes are changed to examine the convergence speed of our method similarly to the scenario of the evaluation in Section 5.2.
+Data packet generation rates are initially set to be 0.0005 packets/s for sensor nodes in the left half of Figure 8 (illustrated with black dots) and 0.0015 packets/s for sensor nodes in the right half (illustrated with gray dots).
+After traffic changes at 10,000s, data packet generation rates are increased to 0.0015 packets/s for the left-half sensor nodes and decreased to 0.0005 packets/s for the right-half nodes.
+The average data generation rate of a node of 0.001 packets/s corresponds to $\bar{f}n = 1$, so before traffic changes, the flow rate vector $\boldsymbol{F} = [\bar{f}1 \cdots \bar{f}N]^T$ is given by Equation (19), and after the traffic changes, \boldsymbol{F} is given by Equation (20).